Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 Unfortunately,
 LLMs write worse code when asked to wrap it in json, harming their ability to correctly solve coding tasks.
-Returning code as plain (markdown) text results in an average of 6% higher scores on a variant of the aider code editing benchmark.
+Returning code as plain (markdown) text results in lower scores on a variant of the aider code editing benchmark, often significantly harming coding performance.
 This holds true across many top coding LLMs, and even OpenAI's newest gpt-4o-2024-08-06 with "strict" json support suffers from this code-in-json handicap.